-GHS regulations have changed the way we classify materials and some manufacturers are surprized to learn that their products are now classified as Corrosive to Metals.
-Historically the Hazard Materials Regulations (49CFR173), Transportation of Dangerous Goods Regulations and WHMIS cited test method ASTM G31/NACE TM0169 immersion test to evaluate a mixture for corrosion to aluminum and steel.
+GHS regulations have changed the way we classify materials and some manufacturers are surprised to learn that their products are now classified as Corrosive to Metals.
+Historically the Hazard Materials Regulations (49CFR173), Transportation of Dangerous Goods Regulations, and WHMIS cited test method ASTM G31/NACE TM0169 immersion test to evaluate a mixture for corrosion to aluminum and steel.

 A key difference between the UN TDG method and the old method is the requirement to evaluate the mixture with metal test coupons partially immersed and in the vapor phase in addition to the traditional fully immersed sample.

 This picture shows three stainless coupons on the left and three aluminum coupons on the right.
 The two middle coupons in each group were only partially immersed.
 This chemical compound was not corrosive to the fully immersed coupon (far right) but is now classified as corrosive because of the partially immersed coupon.

 Are you still sure your product is not corrosive to metals?

 Your product did not change, the Regulations did.